TLRKiliann/progressbar/README.md

-# progressbar when start GUI app withon python3
+# progressbar when start GUI app with python3 + tkinter